About me, my methods and Callimuir

 So what does Callimuir bring?
 Outside of dog training, I have many years experience developing students and junior staff, and seeing them succeed.
 I also have many years experience supporting vulnerable people, both professionally and voluntary, and helping them achieve their goals and move forward with their lives.
 It is the years of training in these roles (coaching, mentoring, counselling) and my rich and wide experiences with people, from all walks of life, that feeds in to how I train people, and the philosophy of Callimuir.

 Callimuir is about providing quality.
 For me that means that each client is an individual, and are treated as such.
 Each client is a partnership where we work together.
 Each client will be supported with their short and long term goals.
 Each client is important and their continued progress beyond classes will be supported.
 Support ends when you feel you are ready, and not before.
 I achieve this by purposefully keeping training classes small so that I can offer clients adequate 1-2-1 attention.
 Through flexible training plans I can accommode your needs and commitments, and I having an ongoing support system in place for those who wish or need this.

-If this sounds like the right kind of dog training for you, please contact me by telephone (07890 894510) or by email (email@example.com) to book a free 15 minute telephone consult to discuss your individual training needs.
+If this sounds like the right kind of dog training for you, please contact me by telephone (07890 894510) or by email (email@example.com) to discuss your individual training needs.